Recipe: Veggie Bash Breakfast Hash

 - Preheat oven to 375°F.

-- Reduce to medium heat and add sweet potato ribbons, Brussels sprouts, fennel, and paprika & cook for 5-6 minutes with lid on, stir occasionally.
+- Reduce the heat to medium and add sweet potato ribbons, Brussels sprouts, fennel, and paprika, and cook for 5-6 minutes with the lid on, stirring occasionally.

-- Lastly, add red bell pepper and transfer to baking dish.
+- Lastly, add red bell pepper and transfer to the baking dish.

-- Flatten top of vegetable hash in dish, and crack four eggs on top (Tip: with a spoon, make small dips in hash to crack eggs into).
+- Flatten the top of the vegetable hash in the dish, and crack four eggs on top (Tip: use a spoon to make small dips in the hash to crack the eggs into).

-- Place dish in oven and bake for 22-25 minutes (the longer in the oven, the firmer the egg will be!) .
+- Place the dish in the oven and bake for 22-25 minutes (the longer in the oven, the firmer the egg will be!).

 - Remove from oven and top with chopped chives.
 Add salt and pepper to taste.
 Options: sprinkle with your favorite cheese or nutritional yeast.